Every business goes through a slow patch. It’s how you react that determines your long term success.

 - Using 3rd party software such as Moz, SEMrush, Ahrefs, etc. will allow you to track your domain against your competitors.

 - What keywords do they rank for and where are the opportunities?

 - What content is available on your website to capture search queries?
-If you don’t have any on-page text content on your categories, do you have optimised metadata elements?
+If you don’t have any on-page text content on your categories, do you have optimized metadata elements?

-- Review your on-page content and metadata in line with your keyword analysis and optimise accordingly!
+- Review your on-page content and metadata in line with your keyword analysis and optimize accordingly!